-303-8 Special Flood Hazard Areas
+303-7 Special Flood Hazard Areas

-- A. All development proposals which contain lands designated as Special Flood Hazard Area by the Federal Emergency Management Agency (FEMA) in its "Flood Insurance Study (FIS) for Hillsborough County, New Hampshire", associated Flood Insurance Rate Maps (FIRMs) and Flood Boundary and Floodway Maps dated September 25, 2009, as amended, shall conform to the requirements of this Section. - B. The Planning Board shall review the proposed development to assure that all necessary permits have been received from those governmental agencies from which approval is required by Federal or State law, including, but not limited to: NHDES Wetlands, Alteration of Terrain, or Shoreland Permits; US EPA MS4 Permit, and/or Section 404 of the Federal Water Pollution Control Act Amendments of 1972, 33 U.S.C.
-1334. - C. The Planning Board shall require that all development proposals identify the FEMA regulatory base flood elevation as shown on the FIRMs and tabulated in the FIS, if established by FEMA. - D. Sufficient evidence (construction, drawings, grading and land treatment plans) shall be submitted so as to allow a determination that: - a.All such proposals are consistent with the need to minimize flood hazards; - b.All proposed public utilities and facilities, such as sewer, gas, electrical, and water systems are located above the regulatory base flood elevations, and constructed to avoid flood damage; and - c.3).
+- A. All development proposals which contain lands designated as Special Flood Hazard Area by the Federal Emergency Management Agency (FEMA) in its "Flood Insurance Study for Hillsborough County, New Hampshire", associated Flood Insurance Rate Maps (FIRM) and Flood Boundary and Floodway Maps dated September 25, 2009, as amended, shall conform to the requirements of this Section. - B. The Planning Board shall review the proposed development to assure that all necessary permits have been received from those governmental agencies from which approval is required by Federal or State law, including Section 404 of the Federal Water Pollution Control Act Amendments of 1972, 33 U.S.C.
+1334. - C. The Planning Board shall require that development proposals identify base flood elevation if it has been established by FEMA. - D. Sufficient evidence (construction, drawings, grading and land treatment plans) shall be submitted so as to allow a determination that: - 1) All such proposals are consistent with the need to minimize flood hazards; - All public utilities and facilities, such as sewer, gas, electrical, and water systems are located and constructed to minimize or eliminate flood damage; and - 3).
 Adequate drainage is provided so as to reduce exposure to flood hazards. - E. Each applicant must affirmatively demonstrate to the satisfaction of the Planning Board, by preponderance of the credible evidence presented at a public meeting or meetings, that all the requirements of this Section have or shall be met and that the procedures set forth in these Regulations have been satisfied.